Biography

 Caroline is in particular demand as an accompanist and accompanied Bryn Terfel on the Alan Titchmarsh and Good Morning Shows (Dec 2010) on TV.
 She also accompanied Danielle de Niese (Aug 2010) on the Andrew Marr show, the launch of the Classical Brit Awards and at the opening of the Grace Kelly Exhibition at the V & A Museum in London.
 She has also accompanied Rolando Villazon on the Andrew Marr show (Feb 2010).
 Caroline could be glimpsed on the 2010 and 2011 ITV show ‘Popstar to Opera Star’ as one of the pianists in the mentor coaching sessions with Katherine Jenkins and Rolando Villazon.

-She was interviewed twice and performed five times (between 2005 & 2011) on Radio 3s ‘In Tune’, with Sean Rafferty, with violinists Charles Siem (with whom in July 2010 she recorded a CD licensed to Warner Classics), Fanny Clamagirand (winner of the International Kreisler competition), Alan Oke (tenor) for ENO and members of the ‘Lost in the Stars’ cast with Charles Hazlewood.
+She was interviewed twice on Radio 3s ‘In Tune’, with Sean Rafferty, and performed numerous times (between 2005 & 2023) on the show with; violinists Charlie Siem (with whom in July 2010 she recorded a CD licensed to Warner Classics), Fanny Clamagirand (winner of the International Kreisler competition), Alan Oke (tenor) for ENO, Brindley Sherratt (bass) Nadine Benjamin (soprano) and members of the ‘Lost in the Stars’ cast with Charles Hazlewood.

 She appeared on BBC television and Radio 3 accompanying instrumentalists in the BBC Young Musician of the Year 2000 and 2004 competitions as well as Belgian Radio and television in May 2005 accompanying in the Queen Elizabeth competition.